 There was a N breeze of 8-10 knots during the morning but everything was fine with the boat despite having been blown to deeper water and settled in 11 m depth which was not ideal for the 30 m scope I had let out yesterday when the breeze was from the S. I checked my email and looked over the Internet at the forecasts.
 They predicted southerly winds of 3-4 on the Beaufort Scale.
 I thought that I may relocate later in the day, most likely to nearby Kerveli which is well protected from the S and W but open to the SE.

 I spent some time re-arranging charts under the chart table.
 I try to keep then in numerical order but entropy increases and they get somewhat scrambled.
-Having done that I now feel that Thetis is ready to receive guests.
+Having done that I now felt that Thetis was ready to receive guests.

 Around 6 PM while I was getting ready to have my evening ouzo it started to gust.
 The gusts kept increasing reaching into the upper 30s.
 The Austrian and the recently arrived German S/Y dragged while the other German re-located closer to the shore.
 To my relief Thetis stayed put thanks, I think, to her Rocna anchor.
 The gusts kept getting fiercer and fiercer now reaching 45 knots and the boat was tipped but still her anchor held.
 It was an anxious time but nevertheless I did manage to have my ouzo in between the gusts.
 After that I did remove, just in case I needed to quickly maneuver, the cockpit table.